YueZeng0304/Video_analyse/fall detection/README.md

-# Fall-detection（摔倒/跌倒检测）
+# Fall-detection
-Fall-detection（摔倒/跌倒检测）in the room
+Fall-detection in the room

  this fall-detection is based on [darknet](https://pjreddie.com/darknet/yolo/).